HANDICAPPED ACCESSIBLE GARDEN

 Share Advice to Guide Students Hoping to Pursue a Career with Social Impact or in Nonprofit Industries

-We have a responsibility as Jesuit educated men and women to always be men and women for and with others.
+We have a responsibility as Jesuit educated people to always be persons for and with others.
 Email Steven if you want to learn how to get involved.

 Nominate Someone: Help highlight Lion Acts of Service by giving a fellow Lion a shoutout.
 If you or someone you know deserves recognition please let us know.